tetsufmbio/taxallnomy/README.md

 ## Retrieving taxonomic lineage

-After loading the Taxallnomy database, you can use  the  script  'get_lineage.pl'  to programatically retrieve the taxonomic lineage of TaxIDs of interest.
+You can use the script 'get_lineage.pl' (this script can be found in taxallnomy_script.tar.gz at the Taxallnomy SourceForge page) to programatically retrieve the taxonomic lineage of TaxIDs of interest.
+To use this script, you have to load only the lin and the rank tables to taxallnomy database on MySQL.
 To test if the script is running properly on your system, type the following command:

     > perl get_lineage.pl